Rinvey/rinvey.com/home.md

 issue on a GitHub project or send an email to aldaronlau@gmail.com if you have an interest and experience in RISC-V hardware.
-I don't expect some of these projects to be ready for a very long time, and eventually, once it can be monetarily sustained, Rynvei Technologies™ will become a non-profit.
+I don't expect some of these projects to be ready for a very long time, and eventually, once it can be monetarily sustained, Rinvey Technologies™ will become a non-profit.